Building an Effective Software Development Team: A Complete Guide (+REAL Example)

 - How to define great goals for your team?

-- An ideal size for your team
+- Ideal size for your team

 - Ways to delegate effectively within your team

 - [Real Example with Explaination] How Savvycom built our dream software development team